adamint/spotify-web-api-kotlin/README.md

 - `asFuture()` transforms the supplier into a `CompletableFuture`

 ## Using the Library
+### The benefits of LinkedResults, PagingObjects, and Cursor-based Paging Objects
+tbd

 ### Generic Request
 ```kotlin
     val api = SpotifyAPI.Builder("appId", "appSecret").build()